-Ndiini Primary School
+Ndiini Primary School – New Building 2021

-The Kenya Ministry of Education took over control of the school after the number of enrolled children began to dramatically increase.
-The school is composed of four main stone buildings and two buildings where toilet facilities are located.
-The classrooms are equipped with a basic chalkboard and approximately one desk for every three children.
-The classrooms do not have running water, flooring, adequate lighting, or electricity.
-As the only primary school within a ten mile radius, the school has an enrollment of 712 students and only 24 faculty members to teach them.
+The Kenyan Ministry of Education took over control of the school after the number of enrolled children began to dramatically increase.
+The old school building was composed of four main stone buildings and two buildings where toilet facilities are located.
+The classrooms were equipped with a basic chalkboard and approximately one desk for every three children.
+The classrooms did not have running water, flooring, adequate lighting, or electricity.
+As the only primary school within a ten mile radius, the school had an enrollment of 712 students and only 24 faculty members to teach them.

 For some students, the midday meal provided by the food programme is the only meal they have all day.
 Ndiini School Food Programme hopes to provide these primary school students with a nutritious meal that helps them continue their studies.
 Since the inception of the program, attendance rates have continued to rise.